wp-plugins/huzzaz-video-gallery/readme.txt

 ex: [huzzaz id="infinitylist" vpp="16" height="1700"]

-collection-id {found at the end of the url after "huzzaz.com/collection/"}
+collection-id (found at the end of the url after "huzzaz.com/collection/")
 ex: the id of a Huzzaz collection whose URL is http://huzzaz.com/collection/stereo-inc is "stereo-inc"

-vpp {videos per page}
+vpp (videos per page)
-height {height of video gallery in pixels, adjust accordingly}
+height (height of video gallery in pixels, adjust accordingly)

 == Frequently Asked Questions ==